Quantization robustness from dense representations of sparse functions in high-capacity kernel associative memory: Theoretical Analysis of Representation Geometry

 \section{Theoretical Analysis of Representation Geometry}

 In this section, we analyze the geometric structure of the learned representation from complementary viewpoints.
-Section 4.1 provides an effective dynamical interpretation for the emergence of a bimodal weight distribution through symmetry breaking.
-Section 4.2 examines the functional structure in the input space via Walsh influence analysis, clarifying the distinction between functional sparsity and dense parameterization.
-Based on these results, Section 4.3 summarizes the resulting duality of representation.
-Finally, Section 4.4 quantitatively validates the proposed geometric picture by analyzing the scaling behavior of performance degradation under quantization.
+Section~4.1 presents an interpretation of the emergence of a bimodal weight distribution based on symmetry breaking.
+Section~4.2 analyzes the functional structure in the input space using Walsh influence analysis, clarifying the distinction between functional sparsity and dense parameterization.
+Section~4.3 summarizes the resulting dual representation.
+Finally, Section~4.4 provides quantitative support for this interpretation by examining the scaling behavior of performance degradation under quantization.